TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 Perkins Coie Executive Order.md

 # Background
 - Perkins Coie are a law firm that, in relation to the [Mueller’s Special Counsel Investigation](../2017-21%20Donald%20Trump/2016-19%20Mueller’s%20Special%20Counsel%20Investigation), were retaining Fusion GPS' services that entailed Christopher Steele to make the Steele Dossier for the Hillary Clinton Presidential Campaign, as well as representing Democrats in various legal cases including all the [2020 Election Fraud](../2017-21%20Donald%20Trump/2020%20Election%20Fraud%20Conspiracy,%202nd%20Impeachment) cases against Trump.
 Michael Sussmann, a former lawyer who worked for Perkins Coie was indited in the course of the [Durham’s Special Counsel Investigation](../2017-21%20Donald%20Trump/2019-23%20Durham’s%20Special%20Counsel%20Investigation) for making false statements to the FBI in 2016, but was acquitted by a jury of those charges.
 # Main Point
-- On 6 March 2025, Trump Signs an executive order targeting Perkins Coie LLP.
+- On 6 March 2025, Trump Signs an executive order targeting Perkins Coie LLP and their security clearances,
 	- `The dishonest and dangerous activity of the law firm Perkins Coie LLP (“Perkins Coie”) has affected this country for decades.
 Notably, in 2016 while representing failed Presidential candidate Hillary Clinton, Perkins Coie hired Fusion GPS, which then manufactured a false “dossier” designed to steal an election.
 This egregious activity is part of a pattern.
 Perkins Coie has worked with activist donors including George Soros to judicially overturn popular, necessary, and democratically enacted election laws, including those requiring voter identification.
 In one such case, a court was forced to sanction Perkins Coie attorneys for an unethical lack of candor before the court.`

 	  `In addition to undermining democratic elections, the integrity of our courts, and honest law enforcement, Perkins Coie racially discriminates against its own attorneys and staff, and against applicants.
 Perkins Coie publicly announced percentage quotas in 2019 for hiring and promotion on the basis of race and other categories prohibited by civil rights laws.
 It proudly excluded applicants on the basis of race for its fellowships, and it maintained these discriminatory practices until applicants harmed by them finally sued to enforce change.`